Information for Food Truck Vendors

-- Train employees to never throw water on a grease fire.
+- Train your food truck staff with fire safety basics.
+Train employees to never throw water on a grease fire.
 It can cause the grease to splatter and spread, making the fire worse.
 Class K fire extinguishers are best for fighting grease fires.
 Food trucks need two types of fire extinguishers: Class K extinguishers for fighting grease fires and Class ABC extinguishers for putting out standard fires, such as those involving paper products.

 - Follow NFPA regulations for hydrostatically testing fire extinguishers and propane tanks.
 Make sure the equipment is stamped with the testing date to ensure it remains in proper working order.

 - Regularly inspect kitchen exhaust systems within the truck for grease build-up.
 The frequency of inspections is defined in NFPA 96 (Annex B), based on the volume and type of cooking.

 - Clean up grease at least once a day, concentrating on walls, work surfaces, ranges, fryers, broilers, grills, convection ovens, vents, and filters.
 Pay extra attention to exhaust hoods, where grease buildup can restrict air flow.
 NFPA 96 (Annex B) provides extensive instructions for cleaning food truck exhaust systems.